 Wiley grew up in a family of rodeo cowboys, but it wasn’t until he was ten years old that he had the inclination to try riding.
 Soon after that first ride in Fort Hall, Idaho, Wiley was hooked on riding bulls.
 It became his dream to be a professional bull rider and he did everything he could to see that dream come true.

 Wiley began to excel in the Idaho Junior Rodeo Association and won several buckles as a steer rider before moving into high school rodeo where he was the 2-time District 4 champion and 2-time National High School Rodeo Finals qualifier.

 After graduating from high school in 1997, Wiley rode bulls for Idaho State University where he qualified for the College National Finals Rodeo twice.
 While in college, Wiley started to ride at PRCA rodeos and PBR events as a permit holder.
 In 1999, Wiley filled his PBR permit and never looked back.
 He qualified for his first PBR World Finals in 2000 and has qualified for a total of 10 PBR World Finals.
 He has also won 13 of the televised PBR events, and has over $1.4 million in career earnings.
 His greatest accomplishment was in 2007 when he won the PBR World Finals Event title and took home over $280,000.

 Wiley still lives in Fort Hall, Idaho with his wife, Amy and their two sons, Kaden and Rylan.
 Wiley enjoys spending time attending at his sons’ sporting events, exercising, snowboarding, and many other outdoor activities.

-As a professional bull rider, Wiley wants to give back to the younger generation who dream of being where he has been by.
+Wiley wants to give back to the younger generation who dream of being where he has been by.
 That desire has led to Wiley and Dustin Elliott joining their efforts to offer the best bull riding instruction online and in person.